The Library has an extensive collection of genealogical materials including printed materials, microfilm, and digital resources.

 - Madison County vital records: probate, birth, marriage, and death probate records

 - Madison County census records

-- Published histories for local towns as well as Madison and surrounding counties
+- Published histories for towns in Madison and surrounding counties

 - Passenger & Immigration List Index